Last Updated on: 24th January 2024, 07:09 pm

 Crouching Tiger Shot

-Just like a crouching tiger can catch its prey off guard, this cocktail can also surprise you.
+Similar to how a crouching tiger can catch its prey off guard, this cocktail has the power to surprise.

 Crouching Tiger ingredients: